rbsandeep/unchurnable/README.md

 # unchurnable
 This is a program used for some results obtained in the paper "Incompressibility of H-free edge modification problems: Towards a dichotomy" by Dániel Marx and R. B. Sandeep.

-Given a list of graphs in g6 (graph6) format

 Usage python2 unchurnable.py input.g6 output.txt

 The expected input file is a list of graphs in graph6 (g6) format.
 Please see the following link for the details of the format: https://users.cecs.anu.edu.au/~bdm/data/formats.html